VahagMardyan/Diploma_Work/README.md

-markdown

-# Early-Stage Dynamic Power Prediction for Digital ICs using Machine Learning
+### Early-Stage Dynamic Power Prediction for Digital ICs using Machine Learning

 This repository contains the source code and datasets for a Bachelor's Graduation Thesis titled: **"Development of software for predicting power consumption in the early stage of design of digital integrated circuits"**.